Common Name(s): Sassafras

 Workability: Easy to work with both hand and machine tools.
 Sassafras also has good dimensional stability once dry.
 Glues, stains, and finishes well.

 Odor: Sassafras has a distinct, spicy scent while being worked.

 Allergies/Toxicity: Although severe reactions are quite uncommon, Sassafras has been reported as a sensitizer.
 Usually most common reactions include nausea and respiratory effects.
-Oil extracted from the roots and wood of Sassafras has been shown to be toxic and carcinogenic.
+Oil extracted from the roots and wood of Sassafras has been shown to be toxic and weakly carcinogenic if ingested.
 See the articles Wood Allergies and Toxicity and Wood Dust Safety for more information.

 Pricing/Availability: Sassafras trees are generally too small to be commercially viable on a large scale, but limited quantities of lumber and turning blanks are available for a modest price.

 Sustainability: This wood species is not listed in the CITES Appendices or on the IUCN Red List of Threatened Species.

 Common Uses: Utility lumber, fence posts, boatbuilding, and furniture.

 Sassafras oil can be extracted from root bark or fruit of the tree; these same roots were traditionally used in the making of root beer, and the familiar scent is prevalent in the leaves and wood.

 Scans/Pictures: A special thanks to Mike Leigher for providing the wood sample of this wood species.